What is Benign Prostatic Hyperplasia?

-- Urodynamic studies (user of a urinary catheter to introduce water into the bladder to measure internal pressure and bladder contractions)
+- Urodynamic studies (water introduced into the bladder through a catheter to measure internal pressure and bladder contractions)

-- Cystoscopy (insertion of a thin tube with a lens and light for visual inspection of the urethra and bladder)
+- Cystoscopy (insertion of a thin scope for visual inspection of the urethra and bladder)

 - Imaging using a contrast dye to reveal aspects of the urinary system

 ▾ How is Focal Laser Ablation for BPH (FLA-BPH) different from transurethral procedures?

 ▾ Some of the other procedures also use laser.
 Are there different lasers?

 ▾ What is Transurethral Resection of the Prostate (TURP)?

 ▾ What is laser vaporization therapy (Green Light Laser or KTP laser)?